How to Become a Postsecondary Teacher

 Interpersonal skills.
 Most postsecondary teachers need to be able to work well with others and must have good communication skills to serve on committees and give lectures.

 Resourcefulness.
 Postsecondary teachers need to be able to present information in a way that students will understand.
 They need to adapt to the different learning styles of their students and teach students who have little or no experience with the subject.

 Writing skills.
-Most professors publish original research and analysis.
-Consequently, they need to be skilled writers.
+Most postsecondary teachers need to be skilled writers to publish original research and analysis.